-Offenders are categorized into one of several possible “Tiers” depending on what the conviction was for.
+Offenders are categorized into one of several possible “Tiers” depending on the type of conviction.
 The tiers have different requirements for registrants:

 - Tier II – This tier is for people convicted of more serious offenses, for instance, CSC 2nd Degree (15-year felony).
 This tier requires registration on a public registry for 25 years and verification of personal information twice a year.

 - Tier III – Tier III is for people convicted of the most serious offenses such as CSC 1st Degree (Life or any term of years in prison).
-If they are eventually released from prison, they are required to register on a public registry for the rest of their lives, and verify their information four times a year.
+If they are eventually released from prison, they must register on a public registry for the rest of their lives and verify their information four times a year.

-Understandably, people required to register are mortified that their past conviction is on a public website for all to see, even if their offense was a one-time act and for which they have paid for by being prosecuted and typically have spent time in jail.
+Understandably, people required to register are mortified that their past conviction is on a public website for all to see, even if their offense was a one-time act for which they have paid by being prosecuted and typically have spent time in jail.
 Many of these people have sought treatment to avoid future wrongful acts, have great remorse for their acts, and honestly believe such an offense will never reoccur.
-They believe they have been “branded” and are being permanently publicly shamed even though they feel they have already paid their debt to society through the criminal prosecution process.
-Although it is sometimes unintentional, law enforcement will always view SORA failure to register as an intentional and conscious decision.
+They think they have been “branded” and are being permanently publicly shamed even though they feel they have already paid their debt to society through the criminal prosecution process.
+Although it is sometimes unintentional, law enforcement will always view SORA Failure to Register as an intentional and conscious decision.

-This leads some people to intense frustration and resentment, and they decide they will take their chances and either not register or fail to update their information.
-This is a big mistake, as the system is set up to inevitably discover the failure to follow the court’s order.
+This leads some people to intense frustration and resentment, and they decide to take their chances and either not register or fail to update their information.
+This is a big mistake, as the system is set up to discover the failure to follow the court’s order.